Richard-Taylor23/TheaProcess/index.md

 9. If it gives an error, start again.
 10. If it gives reading add the carbs (if required).

 ## How do I put the tip on the pen?
+1. Peel the strip off
+2. Screw onto the top of the pen until secure.
+3. Unscrew the clear cover (Keep this).
+4. pull the small green cap off
+5. Twist the pen setting around by 2 and make sure it squirts out.
+If it doesn't then try again or repalce the tip.
+6. It's now ready to use.

 ## How do I change the finger prick drum?
 1. Gently pull the end off the finger pricker.